 - Distributions in redemption of stock.
 See section 302 of the Internal Revenue Code. - Distributions in complete liquidation of the corporation.
-See section 331 of the Internal Revenue Code. - Distributions in corporate organizations and reorganizations.
-See section 351-354 of the Internal Revenue Code. - Certain distributions to 20% corporate shareholders.
+See sections 331 through 346 of the Internal Revenue Code. - Distributions in corporate organizations.
+See Exchange of Property for Stock, earlier. - Distributions in corporate reorganizations.
+See section 351 through 368 of the Internal Revenue Code. - Certain distributions to 20% corporate shareholders.
 See section 301(e) of the Internal Revenue Code.